2024-2025 Executive Board

 Carol Saade believes in CML’s mission as an essential municipal advocacy organization.
 SHe is thoughtful about the membership’s diverse priorities, with the guiding principle of protecting local control and encouraging good governance practices.
 Different types of communities within each category should be represented such as resort communities like with tourism-driven economies, employing many.
 These communities are highly impacted by our proximity to the front range and uniquely situated to bridge interests of urban and rural communities.
 She is honored to advance the vision of empowered cities and towns united for a strong Colorado.

-Sawyer Profile Picture Amanda Sawyer, Denver councilmember
+Sawyer Profile Picture Amanda Sawyer, Councilmember, Denver

 Represents largest population category of 250,000 or more; term expires June 2025